 - Integration of cultural diversity in the classroom curriculum

-Developing a system to evaluate a teacher’s performance isn’t just about looking at the nuances of what’s happening in the classroom.
-It’s also important for creating accountability.
-The ultimate purpose of a teacher evaluation system is to improve the teacher’s effectiveness — and the more effective a teacher is, the more successful their students will be.
+Developing a system to evaluate a teacher’s performance allows you to shine a light on the nuances of what’s happening in the classroom.
+How a teacher handles student questions, incorporates routines, designs classroom activities, and more are all vital indications of their mastery of the profession.
+The ultimate purpose of a teacher evaluation system is to assess those nuances, make changes where necessary, and improve the teacher’s effectiveness — because the more effective a teacher is, the more successful their students will be.

 Tools for evaluating a teacher’s performance